covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 * ALOHA Bigram
 * ALOHA LSTM
 * ALOHA CNN+LSTM
-architecture, but I used the specific settings for each component from dga_predict and snowman.

-I trained each of these models using the default settings as provided by dga_predict (except, I added stratified sampling based on the full labels):
+I trained each of these models using the default settings as provided by dga_predict (except, I added stratified sampling based on the full labels: benign + malware families):

 * training splits: 76% training, 4% validation, %20 testing
 * all models were trained with a batch size of 128